janhq/cortex.so/docs/architecture.md

 - **File System**: Cortex uses a filesystem approach for managing configuration files, such as `model.yaml` files.
 These files are stored in a structured directory hierarchy, enabling efficient data retrieval and management.

 ### Providers
-Cortex use three different types of providers:
+Cortex uses three different types of providers:

 - **Internal Provider**: Integral to the CLI, it includes the core binary (**`.cpp`**) and is compiled directly with the CLI, facilitating all application parts' direct access to core functionalities.